udaan-iitt/editions/2023_Winter/the-global-chip-shortage.md

 The key aspect I forgot to mention is that the semiconductor industry is capital-intensive.
 It requires billions of dollars.

-Another option which is being tried out is waiting.
+Another option that is currently being practised is waiting.
 Yeah, seriously.
 The automobile and electronics companies are just asking their customers to wait.

 During this semester, I have read newspaper articles that mentioned that it is taking at least 6-8 months to assemble and release for the big players like Maruti Suzuki, Ford, General Motors, Mahindra and others.